 Hiking, swimming, kayaking, fishing.
 Great for kids, moderate to easy depending on your route.
-Rots and rocks on trail.
+Roots and rocks on trail.
 Fantastic bird and wildlife watching.
 Great views.

 Thank you to Meade Cadot for encouraging me to explore this magical place.